About

 History

-Founded in 1973, the Athens International Film + Video Festival (AIFVF) has established itself as a premier platform for showcasing international cinema for over 50 years.
+Established in 1973, the Athens International Film + Video Festival (AIFVF) has proven itself a premier platform for showcasing international cinema for over 50 years.

-Globally recognized for its unwavering dedication to films from underground cultures and communities, AIFVF reflects and expands our vast cultural identity.
+AIFVF is globally recognized for its dedication to films from underground cultures and communities.
 The festival stands as a beacon of perspectives, championing the voices of underrepresented artists and providing a global stage for moving image works that might otherwise be overlooked.

 Throughout its five-decade history, AIFVF has embraced a wide spectrum of filmmaking, including experimental, narrative, animation, music video, documentary, and both short-form and feature-length works, representing unique approaches and forms from across the globe.

-Beyond offering a showcase, AIFVF provides filmmakers with a platform for public exposure and critical recognition.
-The festival is a vibrant networking hub, fostering connections among filmmakers and audiences.
-This collaborative environment enables artists to forge valuable relationships, and collaborate on future projects.
+AIFVF provides filmmakers with a platform for public exposure and critical recognition.
+The festival fosters connections among filmmakers and audiences creating an environment that enables artists to forge relationships, and collaborate on future projects.
 The festival’s emphasis on artistic innovation and creativity ensures that films are celebrated for their artistic value rather than their commercial appeal or industry connections.
-This dedication to fostering artistic expression and community building makes AIFVF a vital cultural institution, dedicated to elevating voices and visions that contribute to a richer global cinema landscape.
+This dedication to fostering artistic expression and community building makes AIFVF a vital institution, dedicated to elevating voices that contribute to a richer global cinema landscape.

 The Competition Process